 GWAAR staff are engaged in a variety of grant-funded projects that support older people and aging professionals, including special projects connecting veterans to home health services and outreach and education on the Medicare and Medicaid programs.

-GWAAR serves aging programs in all of Wisconsin’s counties and tribes—with the exception of Dane and Milwaukee Counties.
+Our brochure provides a brief summary of the technical support, programs and services we provide in all of Wisconsin’s counties and tribes—with the exception of Dane and Milwaukee Counties.
 Learn about Wisconsin demographic trends on the Wisconsin Department of Health Services website.

-Our plan provides a clear view of our structure, the context in which we work, and the program goals we aim to accomplish from 2019-2021.
+Our three-year plan provides a clear view of our structure, the context in which we work, and the program goals we aim to accomplish from 2022-2024.

 It is GWAAR’s policy not to discriminate against any employee or applicant for employment because of age, race, religion, color, handicap, sex, physical condition, developmental disability, sexual orientation or national origin.
-For more information please review the related information posted here.
+For more information please review the related information and Wisconsin’s Contract Compliance Law.

 GWAAR supports and upholds the principles outlined in the Wisconsin aging network's common identity.